yuhaodu/yuhaodu.github.io/_pages/about.md

 ---

 Hi, I'm Yuhao, a PhD candidate at CompBias Lab at [University at Buffalo](https://engineering.buffalo.edu/computer-science-engineering.html).
-I'm very lucky to be blessed by [Kenny Joseph](https://kennyjoseph.github.io/).
+I'm very blessed to be advised by [Kenny Joseph](https://kennyjoseph.github.io/).

 A data-driven personal website